 Rebecca graduated with a degree in Psychology in 2002, and went on to complete her PGCE at the University of North London.
 She began her teaching career in the London borough of Tower Hamlets, where she gained her first senior leadership post, and progressed to further senior leadership responsibilities in Peterborough.
 Following her career progression through leadership roles, Rebecca became Deputy Headteacher at a school in Huntingdon, during which time she also completed her NPQH.
 Rebecca has since been the Headteacher of a primary school in Northamptonshire and the founding Principal of a preparatory school.
 She has also worked as an Improvement Cluster Lead for the David Ross Education Trust, where she led on whole school improvement for seven of their primary schools.

 Sarah graduated with a degree in Music from Durham University in 2004.
-She then studied for a PGCE at the University of Cambridge, gaining Qualified Teacher S status in August 2006.
+She then studied for a PGCE at the University of Cambridge, gaining Qualified Teacher Status in August 2006.
 Sarah has fulfilled a number of leadership roles throughout her career, including Leader of Gifted and Talented provision while in Cambridgeshire, and Head of Key Stage 2 in Berkshire.

 On arriving at Kings’ School Dubai in 2011, Sarah taught in Year 1 before moving on to lead Key Stage 1.
 She progressed to the post of Assistant Headteacher and then Deputy Headteacher.

-A passionate leader, committed to delivering the best by every child, Sarah led Kings' School Dubai through 7 out of its 11 Outstanding KHDA ratings and is now very excited to be a part of Kings’ School Al Barsha’s ongoing success in the capacity of Primary Headteacher.
+A passionate leader, committed to delivering the best by every child, Sarah led Kings' School Dubai through 7 out of its 11 Outstanding KHDA ratings and is now very proud to be a part of Kings’ School Al Barsha’s ongoing success in the capacity of Primary Headteacher.

 Michael joined Kings’ School Al Barsha as Secondary Headteacher in 2017 and has led the school on its journey from ‘Good’ to ‘Outstanding’ and beyond.
 Michael is a child-centred leader whose approach is driven by the premise that “our students only get one chance.”